-- Fresh Roasted Whole Bean Coffee – Preferably from a local roaster
+- 25g of Fresh Roasted Whole Bean Coffee – Preferably from a local roaster

 - Gooseneck Kettle – This will give you the control you will want when pouring the water over the coffee

 - Burr Coffee Grinder – Probably the most important item on the list.
-Make sure your a good quality one.
+Make sure you have a good one.

 - Scale – Should have the option of using grams

-- Timer – Your watch or phone will do but a digital kitchen one is ideal
+- Timer – Your watch or phone will do but a digital kitchen timer is ideal

-- Purified Water – Unless you live in a place that has good quality
+- 400g Purified Water – Unless you live in a place that has good quality water

 - Pour Over Brewer – Whichever is your preferred choice.

-In this brewing example I will be using 25g of Coffee and 400g of water but you can use more or less depending on how many people you are making coffee for.
+In this pour over brew guide I will be using 25g of coffee and 400g of water, but you can use more or less depending on how many people you are making coffee for.

 Place the pour over brewer and filter over the vessel are you brewing into.
 Rinse the filter and discard the water.

-Pour water that is about 10% of the amount of coffee that in your brewer and wait 30 seconds.
-If you have fresh roasted coffee you will see what is referred to as the Bloom which is basically the slight rise and fall of the coffee.
+Pour water that is about 20% of the amount of coffee that is in your brewer (50g in our case) and wait 30 seconds.
+If you have fresh roasted coffee, you will see what is referred to as the Bloom which is basically the slight rise and fall of the coffee.